 Music Technology and Contemporary Media

 Manhattan School of Music is pleased to announce a new choice of emphasis in the Composition MM program: Music Technology and Contemporary Media (MTCM).
 In addition to traditional composition and orchestration studies, the new curriculum features creative applications of technology to both concert music and commercial work.
-Students in this program use software such as Max/MSP and Protools, work with DAWs such as Digital Performer and Logic, and have the opportunity to explore other directions for electronic music composition such as OSC and recent breakthroughs at IRCAM and the MIT Media Lab.
-The curriculum offers scoring and production techniques for film, TV, and multimedia.
+Students in this program engage in music composition, audio production, live performance, multimedia creation, and scoring and production techniques for film, TV, and multimedia.
+Software covered includes performance tools such as Max/MSP, Live, and Super Collider; DAWs such as Protools, Logic, Reaper, and Digital Performer; and video programs such as Final Cut, Jitter, and After Effects.
+Students will have the opportunity to explore the most current developments in electronic music technology.

 Enrolled students will have access to state-of-the-art facilities and software.
 Composition/MTCM majors will also have the opportunity to collaborate one-on-one with student filmmakers enrolled in the Columbia University Film School, The School of Visual Arts, and other film schools around New York and the U.S. All students will take both courses and private studies with MSM faculty.

-Interested students should apply to the MM program in Composition, checking off the MTCM option.
+Interested students should contact program director Richard Sussman (see below) or the Manhattan School of Music Admissions Office directly at firstname.lastname@example.org.
 Students should submit a portfolio of work to demonstrate their readiness for graduate-level work.
 This portfolio should include at least one piece demonstrating the use of electronics in a creative way, and at least one piece demonstrating the use of acoustic instruments (with or without the use of electronics) in a creative way.

 Students with questions about this program are invited to contact Mr. Richard Sussman, MTCM Program Director at email@example.com.